 A trusted Nashville family law attorney protects what you built

 The process of asset division seems simple on its face – inventory the assets and then divide them equitably between the two parties.
 However, when a business or private practice is involved, the value of that business must be determined before the assets can be divided.
 Business valuation is a challenging task when each party has so much at stake.
-At the law firm of Miller Upshaw Family Law, PLLC, we have more than 30 years of combined experience guiding our clients through the often harrowing process of a complex divorce.
+At the law firm of Miller Upshaw Family Law, PLLC, we have more than 40 years of cumulative experience guiding our clients through the often harrowing process of a complex divorce.
 We will help you to navigate the challenges as you carve out a new life after divorce.

 Valuing a business for the purposes of a divorce settlement

 Whether you are the spouse who owns the business, or the other spouse who is waiting to hear what the final number is for business’s value, the process of business valuation can be nerve-wracking.
 There are different approaches for valuing various types of businesses, from sole proprietorships to professional practice, general partnerships and corporations.
 For example, in a family-owned, closely held business it can be challenging to determine its value because the major share of the business is owned by the family.